Kong/docs.konghq.com/app/konnect/analytics/dashboard.md

     {:.note}
     > **Note**: Latency data is only available for requests proxied through a data plane running {{site.base_gateway}} 3.0.0.0 or later.

 You can interact with the traffic and latency graphs, including hovering over chart items to display more details, and selecting a time period using the **time period** drop-down menu.
 The intervals aggregate data at different increments of time.
-You can also click through a dashboard to navigate to the [explorer](/konnect/analytics/explorer/).
+You can also click through any dashboard to navigate to the [explorer](/konnect/analytics/explorer/).

 ## Explorer actions